NetworkBlockDevice/nbd/doc/proto.md

     The client desires to abort the negotiation and terminate the session.
 The server MUST reply with `NBD_REP_ACK`.

+    The client SHOULD NOT send any additional data with the option;
+    however, a server SHOULD ignore any data sent by the client rather than rejecting the request as invalid.

     Previous versions of this document were unclear on whether the server should send a reply to `NBD_OPT_ABORT`.
 Therefore the client SHOULD gracefully handle the server closing the